nova-apps/dcl-novaworks-snake/README.md

 ```

 Any dependencies are installed and then the CLI opens the scene in a new browser tab.

-**Scene Usage**

-On stage you will see a play area surrounded by walls and a wooden platform from where you can see the entire section.

-Inside that area you can control a hungry snake.
-Mantain pressed shift to move it with WASD or use the arrows in the UI.

-The goal is to eat the apples that appear on the stage.
-But be careful!
-Each apple increases the size of your snake.

-If you hit your head against your tail, against a wall or against a tree, the game will restart.

-## DCL Edit

-We were happy to use DCL Edit to create the graphic part of the scene.
-You can try it [here](https://dcl-edit.com/).

 ## About Novaworks